 Our historical net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the total number of shares of common stock outstanding as of December 31, 2014.
 Our historical net tangible book value (deficit) as of December 31, 2014, was (\$3.5) million, or (\$7.10) per share of common stock.
 Our pro forma net tangible book value (deficit) as of December 31, 2014 was (\$2.0) million, or (\$0.33) per share of common stock.
-Our pro forma net tangible assets less our total liabilities divided by the total number of shares of common stock outstanding as of December 31, 2014, was (\$2.0) million, or (\$0.33) per share of common stock outstanding as of December 31, 2014, assuming conversion of all shares of Series A Preferred Stock and all convertible notes outstanding at December 31, 2014.
+Our pro forma net tangible book value is determined by our total tangible assets less our total liabilities divided by the total number of shares of common stock outstanding as of December 31, 2014, assuming conversion of all shares of Series A Preferred Stock and all convertible notes outstanding at December 31, 2014.